lvanschilfgaarde/lordcephei.github.io/pages/plbndsdoc.md

 ### 1. _Introduction_

-Energy bands provide a great deal of information, and the Questaal codes provide a lot of flexibility in generating them.
-(Drawing bands [with color weights](xx) is a particularly useful feature.
+Energy bands provide a great deal of information, and the Questaal codes provide a fair amount of flexibility in generating them.
+Drawing bands with color weights is a particularly useful feature, as shown in Section 2

 You must choose the symmetry lines yourself but [prepackaged symmetry line files](https://lordcephei.github.io/docs/input/symfile/) are available that greatly facilitate the selection and labelling.